LoginamNet/react-simple-slider/README.md

 In the example above, each slide will have a size of 600x400px.

-> [!TIP]
-> Both the Simple Slider and the slide wrapper have a transparent background.
+> **TIP**: Both the Simple Slider and the slide wrapper have a transparent background.
 Add styles to the parent element and to each created "child" component, respectively (for example, to create a preloader).

 ## Props<a id='props'></a>